Camp Alcatraz |

 Originally Presidio de Yerba Buena, a 200-yard square adobe-walled post, it was built to protect Mission San Francisco de Asis (aka Mission Dolores) (1776) three miles south (state marker).
 This was the northernmost Spanish presidio on the West Coast.
 Damaged in the 1812 earthquake.
 Rebuilt, but largely in ruins again by 1833, when the Mexicans (since 1822) transferred the main post to Sonoma.
 A Mexican stone powder magazine (1845) is located at Sheridan Ave. and Anza Street.
 The Americans took over the mostly abandoned presidio in 1846.
 The post was again abandoned between 1847 and 1851, but has been continuously occupied since then.
 The entire military reservation was once called Fort Winfield Scott after 1912 (see below), but since 1938 the eastern portion of the original reservation is now simply called The Presidio.
 Endicott-era batteries located here are Battery Slaughter (1899 - 1917) mostly buried, Battery Sherwood (1900 - 1917, two guns to Fort Funston), Battery Baldwin (1901 - 1920) partially buried, and Battery Blaney (1907 - 1920).
 The Officers' Club was built on the adobe ruins of the Spanish Commandant's House, part of the original presidio complex.
 Supposedly the oldest building in the city, it was "restored" in 1933.
 Letterman Army General Hospital was built in 1899, named in 1911.
 Troops from the Presidio helped restore law and order after the 1906 earthquake.
 Crissy Army Air Field (1919 - 1935, named in 1921) is the most intact early Army airfield west of the Mississippi River.
 The post was the headquarters of the Western Defense Command in WWII, and later headquarters of the Sixth Army.
 San Francisco National Cemetery was established in 1884, which incorporated the old post cemetery.

 Camp Sumner (1861 - 1865) was located just outside the old Presidio complex to monitor secessionist activities.
-Spanish-American War (1898) assembly camps include: Camp Miller (4) (aka Tennessee Camp) inside the Presidio complex in Tennessee Hollow, and Camp Merriam (1) (originally the eastern half of Camp Miller (4)), on the hill north of the Lombard Gate (later site of Letterman Hospital parking lot, now Letterman Digital Arts Center).
-A marker is located at Lincoln and Ruger Streets.
+Spanish-American War (1898) assembly camps include: Camp Miller (4) (aka Tennessee Camp) inside the Presidio complex in Tennessee Hollow, used by artillery and cavalry troops; and Camp Merriam (1) (originally the eastern half of Camp Miller (4)), on the hill north of the Lombard Gate (later site of Letterman Hospital parking lot, now Letterman Digital Arts Center), used by all other regiments.
+A marker is located at Lincoln and Ruger Streets, and two monuments are located within the post near the Lombard Street gate.
 Due to overcrowding, most of the troops at Camp Merriam (1) were transferred to Camp Merritt (2).
 Immediately after the 1906 earthquake, 30 civilian refugee tent camps were established by the military, four of them on post.
 Refugee Camp One was located on the parade ground of Letterman Hospital.
 Camp Two was located in Tennessee Hollow at the former Camp Miller (4).
 Camp Three for Chinese was located on the future grounds of Fort Winfield Scott.
 Camp Four was located on the post golf course.

 § Fort Point